I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbspec/ns-usbspec-_usb_30_hub_descriptor.md

 The    hub packet header decode latency.

-`bLength`

-The length, in bytes, of the descriptor.

-`bNumberOfPorts`

-The number of ports on the hub.

-`bPowerOnToPowerGood`
+`wHubDelay`

-The time, in 2-millisecond intervals, that it takes the device to turn on completely.
+The average delay, in nanoseconds, that is introduced by the hub.

 `DeviceRemovable`

 Indicates whether a removable device is attached to each port.

-`wHubCharacteristics`

-The hub characteristics.

-`wHubDelay`

-The average delay, in nanoseconds, that is introduced by the hub.

 ## Requirements